1coderookie/Kobra2ProInsights/docs/hardware/axes.md

     *Make sure to not deform the end of the rod!
 Don't hit the bolt too hard as well, you want to hit it light and careful - just enough to make the rod move out of the v-slot!*

     After rotating the rod a bit, push it back in.

 ??? tip "Check The Screws Of The Bedplate And The Gantry Of The Bed"

     Check if the bedplate itself is somehow wobbling.
 Not only sideways/horizontally, but also up and down/vertically.
     If so, not only check the SG15 bearings and maybe adjust their fitting using the eccentric nuts, also check if the screws of the gantry of the bed where the wheels are mounted to are tightened up.
     Same goes for the screws which are being used for mounting the bedplate to the gantry itself.

 ---

-#### Maintenance

-As the bearings as well as the rods will suffer from metal running on metal and debris can build up, clean the rails and the bearings from time to time.
-Inspect all parts for any visible damage, check if the SG15 wheels are still in the correct position and if they turn well or if maybe a bearing became bad.
-After that, add a slight coating of lubrification to reduce the wear and tear due to the fact that metal is running on metal - I personally use "Super Lube" for that.

----